CreateDownloader/Download-Manager/README.md

     connect(currentDownload, SIGNAL(downloadProgress(qint64,qint64)), this, SLOT(downloadProgress(qint64,qint64)));
 }
 ```
-- <b>connect</b> `currentDownload`  monitor information about the downloading process.
+- <b>connect</b> `currentDownload`  track pieces of information about the downloading process.
-- <b>connect</b> `manager` call when the process is finished.
+- <b>connect</b> `manager` call when the download process is finished.

 Analogously  `abort` method stop the download and <b>disconnect</b> `currentDownload` and `manager`

 ### Download process.

-Track data about the downloading process and show it in the data table.
+Track data about the downloading process and put it in the table.

 ![downloading](https://thumbs.gfycat.com/ImpressivePaltryIberianchiffchaff-size_restricted.gif)